cal-sailing/wind2web/README.txt

 Your home directory must be /home/admin

 1. Download the folder wind2web (this repository) to /home/admin
+(or use git if you are familiar with it)

+you should now have /home/admin/wind2web

+notes:
-note: If you do not have a /home/admin directory or if you need to install the system in a different directory (/usr/local/bin for instance) then you will have to manually change the path names accordingly in the following files ( because these paths are hardcoded for now):
+* If you do not have a /home/admin directory or if you need to install the system in a different directory (/usr/local/bin for instance) then you will have to manually change the path names accordingly in the following files ( because these paths are hardcoded for now ):

 - wind2web/csv/install.py (change this BEFORE installing the csv extension to weewx)
 - wind2web/wind2appspot.py